 This is my third ‘build-from-scratch’ project I have done.
 I did the Laundry Dresser and the Raised Cedar Garden Boxes.
 I will say each time you learn something new and it gets easier and easier.
 The second bookshelf was better than the first.

 Next I tried that tea/vinegar stain combo.
 It was really strange but it was fun to try.
 I am not sure I will use it again just because it is really unpredictable the color it will turn.
 But it was a fun experiment.

 I started by first “painting” on some strong English Breakfast Tea.
 It changed the color just a bit.

 Then I soaked a bunch of steel wool pads in white vinegar overnight.
 Then I painted over the tea with the vinegar/steel wool combo.
 It immediately turned into an ashy gray/brown stain.
 I thought it was pretty cool.

 Then I took a hammer, nails, and sandpaper to it to add some character.
-Denise absolutely loves them and they look perfect in the spot we have them in her living room.
+My friend absolutely loves them and they look perfect in the spot we have them in her living room.